Defensive Sector of the Rhône: Battle of France

 No action was taken by Italian forces directly against the SD Rhône during the Italian invasion of France in June 1940.
 However, German forces advanced along the Rhône valley from the north.
 In early June the 230th DBAF (a demi-brigade of five battalions) was placed to block the German advance along a front between Frangy and Annecy.
 The German force was no less than Panzergruppe von Kleist, composed of the 3rd and 4th Panzer Divisions and the 13th Motorized Infantry Division.
 The Fort l'Écluse blocked the German advance toward Albertville, manned by a company of the 179th Alpine Fortress Battalion along with personnel from several miscellaneous units of artillery and regional reserve forces.
 Contact was made between French and German forces at l'Écluse on 22 June.
 The French held off the Germans, destroying the railway viaduct in front of the fort on 24 June.
 The Germans did not press further action, with the armistice taking place on the 25th.

 Since no orders had been given to the fort's garrison following the armistice, they remained in place, barring passage.
 The standoff continued until 30 June, when General Charles Huntziger, in charge of post-surrender French forces, ordered the unit to permit passage to the Germans, and to surrender.

 Units

-The 230th DBAF was made up of five battalions, the 179th and the 189th batallions alpins de forteresse and the 199th BCHM, as well as the attached II/440th Pioneer battalion and the II/281st infantry battalion.
+The 230th DBAF was made up of five battalions, the 179th and the 189th bataillons alpins de forteresse and the 199th BCHM, as well as the attached II/440th Pioneer battalion and the II/281st infantry battalion.
 Apart from the unit taken prisoner at the Fort l'Écluse, the remainder of the 230th moved to the Rumilly area to regroup after the armistice.
 They ended up at Annecy on 17 July, and the regiment was dissolved on 31 July 1940.
 Active personnel were assigned to the Vichy French bataillon de chasseurs de la Haute-Savoie.